SharifAIChallenge/aic_site/README.md

 ### Game

 The model `Game` contains informatoin about a specific game logic which such as a token to tell the infrustructure that what `Game` is mentioned in the request.
+There are `Competition`s in a challenge indicating game units.
+A `Competition` can be of types double elimination and league.
+There are some issues with the double elimination to be considered.
+There is a week design here with the leages with multiple groups due to constraints at the time of development.
+The weekness is that the `Competitions` are tagged and the `Competitions` which are assumed to be in the same super league are indicated with their common tags.
+These tags are used to perform scheduling with management commands.

+The modeling inside the `Competition`s is quite well defined and extensible.
+But the implementation has weeknesses and some names such as `depends` field can be confusing.
+The design was to have dags of `Match`es to represent all types of `Competition`s.
+This general form can cover leagues, torenoments, eliminations, double eliminations, etc. The edges between `Match`es show that the winner or the loser of the required `Match` should attend the dependant `Match`.

+Each `Match` consists of several `SingleMatch`es for each of the maps of the competition.
+We were careful about it to keep it consistent and all matches have the appropriate `SingleMatch`es.
+Tht model `SingleMatch` is the equalant for the model `Run` in the infrustructure.